Tarjei Strøm

 Tarjei Frugård Strøm (born October 26, 1978) is a Norwegian TV presenter and radio host, and a drummer for the rock/electronica groups Ralph Myerz and the Jack Herren Band and Datarock.

 Radio and TV work

-Strøm works with the national broadcaster NRK, primarily as a radio host for music programmes, but he's also done a several large TV shows – among those, The Stream and the music award show Spellemannprisen.
+Strøm works with the national broadcaster NRK, primarily as a radio host for music programmes, but he's also done several large TV shows – among those, The Stream and the music award show Spellemannprisen.

 Musical career

 Ralph Myerz and The Jack Herren Band

 The band was formed in 1997 when Erlend Sellevold aka DJ Ralph Myerz asked for people to play percussion with him during a party in Bergen.
 Thomas Lønnheim and Tarjei Strøm showed up through a combination of mutual contacts and high-school friendship.
 Supposedly a one-time-event, they had so much fun playing together that they decided to form a band, and Ralph Myerz & The Jack Herren Band was formed.